grammyjs/website/site/docs/guide/context.md

 [Middleware](./middleware.md) refers to a function that receives a context object as parameter, such as installed listeners.
 :::

-## Context flavours
+## Context flavors

-Context flavours are a way to tell TypeScript about new properties on your context object.
+Context flavors are a way to tell TypeScript about new properties on your context object.

-### Additive context flavours
+### Additive context flavors

-There are two different kinds of context flavours.
+There are two different kinds of context flavors.
-The basic one is called _additive context flavor_, and whenever we talk about context flavouring, we just mean this basic form.
+The basic one is called _additive context flavor_, and whenever we talk about context flavoring, we just mean this basic form.
 Let's look at how it works.

 As an example, when you have [session data](/plugins/session.md), you must register `ctx.session` on the `Context` type.